PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 (acc-maps/differs-in-other-octaves? remembered current-octave letter accidental)
 ```

-**Octave separation rationale:**
+**Letter-first grouping rationale:**
+- Cross-octave courtesy accidentals are a common operation (triggered for every accidental)
+- Grouping octaves by letter enables O(1) lookup followed by checking only relevant octaves
+- Previous structure required iterating through all octaves to find if letter appears
+- New structure: `(get acc-map "C")` returns `{3 :natural, 5 :flat}` directly
+- Performance improvement: O(m) where m = octaves for this letter vs O(k) where k = all octaves
-- Some house styles apply accidentals across all octaves
-- Others treat each octave independently
+- Some house styles apply accidentals across all octaves, others treat each independently
 - The structure supports both without code changes
-- Helper predicates (`altered-in-other-octaves?`) can efficiently check only octaves with explicit deviations
-- Cross-octave searches are faster: only check keys present in map, not all octaves

 ### Measure Boundary Behavior